codenvy-legacy/plugin-datasource/README.md

 2.Install It:
 To install your Oracle jdbc driver, issue following command :

-mvn install:install-file -Dfile={Path/to/your/ojdbc.jar} -DgroupId=com.oracle
--DartifactId=ojdbc6 -Dversion=11.2.0 -Dpackaging=jar
+mvn install:install-file -Dfile={Path/to/your/ojdbc.jar} -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0 -Dpackaging=jar

-3. pom.xml:
+3.pom.xml:
 You reference it by declares following Oracle details in your pom.xml.

 		<!-- ORACLE database driver -->